davidng1299/imagen-fe/README.md

-# imagen-fe
+# ImaGen Frontend Server

-This template should help get you started developing with Vue 3 in Vite.
+ImaGen allows you to create AI-generated images using text prompts, leveraging OpenAI Dall-E model.
+The frontend is built with Vue 3.

 ## Recommended IDE Setup